SaingHmineTun/learn_java_in_shan/README.md

 ## 🚀 Usage

 1. Open the app to see the home screen with language selection
-2. Tap on either Java ☕ or Python 🐍 to begin learning
+2. Tap on any programming language to begin learning
 3. Navigate through modules in order or jump to specific topics
 4. Complete lessons within each module
 5. Take the final test to assess your knowledge